 On a trip to Borneo, many clients are drawn to Danum Valley and Mount Kinabalu.
 These fantastic sites are immensely popular, which means often availability is scarce.
-The key is to get in there as soon as possible; we’d advise booking a minimum of 8 months in advance to secure your spot.
+The key is to get in there as soon as possible; we’d advise booking a minimum of 10 months in advance to secure your spot (for summer 2022, we recommend further in advance due to postponements from 2020/2021).
 It is worth it, though: they really do live up to the reputation.

 Danum Valley is widely regarded as one of the most unique places for wildlife in Borneo.
 You can spot wild cats, orangutans, macaques, gibbons, red leaf monkeys, pygmy elephants and – if you are very, very lucky – the clouded leopards.
 As you trek through the verdant forest, the sounds of whooping gibbons and the drone of cicadas reverberate through the trees.
 It really is a spectacular experience.

-The only accommodation in Danum Valley is Borneo Rainforest Lodge.
+The only accommodation in Danum Valley is Borneo Rainforest Lodge (well, not exactly…ask ETG for some insider info!).
 It’s a lovely hotel that is remarkably comfortable for its remote location and offers fantastic dining options- but it also has just 30 rooms, which book up well in advance.

 Similarly, climbing Mount Kinabalu is unforgettable.
 The highest peak in Southeast Asia, the mountain is a beautiful World Heritage site and seen as a conquest by accomplished mountaineers and rookies alike.
 Yet a high number of adventurous travellers flock here every year and, sadly, permit numbers are limited and get snapped up quickly.
 Additionally, since the earthquake in 2015, permits have reduced in number but not demand.